ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 ### 🎯 Objective

-To test whether **a simplified version of a hedge fund beta-tilt strategy** can still deliver alpha in a restricted market environment like Indonesia, using only long positions.
+To test whether **a simplified version of a RenTech beta-tilt strategy** can still deliver alpha in a restricted market environment like Indonesia, using only long positions.

 ---